“You ever brewed beer before?”

 There’s no reason to sugarcoat it: I found this to be a terrible beer drinking experience.
 Munich Fresh Beer is located inside the ultra-modern Aeon Mall, and I can think of few worse places to enjoy a cold one than a mall filled with shrieking, giddy teenagers.

-Setting the atmosphere, though, Munich Fresh Beer also produced some of the worst tasting “craft beer” (if it can be called that) I’ve had in Southeast Asia.
+Setting aside the atmosphere, though, Munich Fresh Beer also produced some of the worst tasting “craft beer” (if it can be called that) I’ve had in Southeast Asia.
 There are two options to choose from, a gold pilsner and a stout pilsner.
 I’m not a fan of stouts, so I went with the gold, which could only be described as a sweetened-up version of a mass-market brew like Angkor (that costs 3-4x as much).
 It seems I’m not the only one who feels this way, as one reviewer on Trip Advisor wrote: “It was cloudy and sweet and more like your uncle’s garage homebrew than German pilsner.”

 While most of the microbreweries I’ve visited in Cambodia are run by brewmasters with a passion for their craft, Munich feels more like a money-making scheme where brewing is just a novelty.
 If you find yourself at the Aeon Mall, spend your money on a delicious ice cream instead.